ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   1. What is the name of the computer?
     - If it is the NDX or NDH, we care, look at the next steps, there are a small subset of other systems we support that others might be logging into which will be listed in the older SharePoint along with the access information as appropriate.
-    - Anything else, NDC, NDL, NDW:
+    - Anything else, NDC, NDL, NDW, cabin PCs, or an ISIS or CLRC domain account as opposed to a local instrument account:
-      - in office hours refer them to the service desk
+      - in office hours refer them to the Facilities IT service desk
-      - out of hours if you can help do so, but this is a best efforts offering, and you might not be able to do anything.
-If you can't resolve the issue out of the service desk hours, there is no easy escalation option.
-An inability to log in due to incorrect passwords will fail over after a length of time, but most of us cannot access Active Directory to reset it, so they will have to find a way around it differently.
+      - out of hours, if in cycle then in zoom phone call "ISIS IT Infrastructure on-call" (phone number 94499)
     - If attempting to connect to EMMA, remember the -A
   1. Unable to connect to NDX via RDP
     - Try yourself to RDP, if you can ask reporter to try again, if they can't it is a connectivity issue for the system they are using to site, in hours refer them to the service desk, out of hours this is best efforts.
 Check the ISIS Computing O365 SharePoint for more information.